bleaktwig/yuadrem-wiki/docs/kins/marset.md

 ---
 ## Clothing and accessories
 Due to their fur and proclivity to warm and humid weathers, imates in general do not cover their bodies in clothing.
 It is common to just wear a tabard<!-- TODO.
 I am not sure if "tabard" is the word I'm looking for here.
 Check it out more in detail. -->, but some include more fabrics with a purely aesthetic purpose.
-Imate sorcerers are the exception: as tattooing their body would not be too effective, they wear long ribbons of white fabric with apomantic signatures, forming circuits<!-- TODO.
+Imate shamans are the exception: as tattooing their body would not be too effective, they wear long ribbons of white fabric with apomantic signatures, forming circuits<!-- TODO.
 I need a better word than "circuit". --> around their bodies.
 While they cannot switch between circuits as fast as tattooed hume sorcerers, this system allows them to change between signatures with ease.

 For self expression, imates wear an abundance of accessories, often made of copper or gold.
 Common examples include bands in the arms and legs, rings, and braid rings.
 Piercings in the face and ears are the sign of adulthood in the kin.
 These accessories are often made of bone, wood, copper, or gold, and imates puts more value in the complexity of the design than the material from which it was made.